NeedMoreDesu/gen/README.md

 Copyright © 2013 NeedMoreDesu desu@horishniy.org.ua

-This work is free.
+This program is free software.
+It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.
+See COPYING for more details.